What is 8D Problem Solving? Complete Guide For 2025

 Permanent corrective action is the action that removes product/process/system condition which is responsible for the generation of the problems.
 The determination of this permanent action is dependent on the root cause identified in the D4 stage.

-Basically, at this stage, we want to remove the root cause of the problem by choosing effective permanent action.
-There can be more than one permanent action so to choose the best from it we can do brainstorming with team members also we can use the affinity diagram tool.
+There can be more than one permanent action so to choose the best from it we can brainstorm with team members also we can use the affinity diagram tool.

 During brainstorming, team members look for acceptance criteria to select the permanent action, they evaluate the risk associated with the particular permanent action and make a balanced choice.
 Hence the goal of this stage is to remove the cause & effect link completely.